-Our two largest customers for fiscal year 2007 were Boeing (which includes Aviall, Inc., a distributor of commercial aftermarket parts to airlines throughout the world) and Honeywell International Inc. These customers accounted for approximately 16% and 11%, respectively, of our net sales in fiscal year 2007.
-Our top ten customers for fiscal year 2007 accounted for approximately 51% of our net sales.
-In addition, during the second half of fiscal 2006, The Boeing Company acquired Aviall, Inc. During fiscal 2006, The Boeing Company accounted for approximately 7% of our net sales and Aviall, Inc. accounted for approximately 9% of our net sales.
-Therefore, Boeing's acquisition of Aviall, Inc. increases our reliance on The Boeing Company as a customer.
+Our two largest customers for fiscal year 2008 were Boeing (which includes Aviall, Inc., a distributor of commercial aftermarket parts to airlines throughout the world) and Honeywell International Inc. These two customers accounted for approximately 14% and 10%, respectively, of our net sales in fiscal year 2008.
+Our top ten customers for fiscal year 2008 accounted for approximately 46% of our net sales.
+A reduction in purchasing by one of our larger customers for any reason, such as economic downturn, decreased production or strike, could have a material adverse effect on our net sales and net income.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview."